 Kittens start to groom themselves from roughly the age of 3 weeks.
 Before that time, they are usually washed by their mothers.
 After 6 weeks most kittens have become proficient at washing themselves.
 That is also the time when hairballs can start to show up.

+Some cat breeds have longer hairs than others.
+Species with more hair are also more likely to cough up hairballs because they have to wash more frequently.
 Excessive licking from eczema, anxiety, pain, or allergic reactions can also increase the odds of hairball formation.